DavidSouther/software_craftsmanship/00_introduction/01_python/README.md

 own will help you be a better programmer later.

-If you're using the recommended Github Codespaces, the editor is [Visual Studio Code](https://code.visualstudio.com).
-If you are want to install it on your own computer, you can follow the link.
+If you're using the recommended Github Codespaces, the editor is [Visual Studio Code](https://code.visualstudio.com) (or VSCode for short).
+If you are wanting to install it on your own computer, you can follow the link.
 It is well supported, has a tremendously rich feature set and ecosystem of extensions, and best of all, is completely free.
 When you visit the VSCode page, it should suggest an appropriate download link for your platform.

 *Why can't I just use TextEdit on a mac or Notepad on Windows?* You could, but neither of those programs have any tools to help you program.
 Most importantly,